A Complete Guide to Magento 2 Speed Optimization

 How to Speed up Magento 2?

+Now, let us turn our attention towards Magento 2 speed optimisation.
 Various factors contribute to your Magento 2 store being slow.
 There are, nonetheless, different ways to counter each factor.
-In this article, we are going to propose all the possible Magento 2 performance optimization tips.
-Some of these tips will have striking results while others will be less noticeable.
-In no particular order, let’s discuss them one by one.
-At this stage, you might want to check your Magento 2 page speed to see how much it has improved after you have applied these tips.
+In this article, we are going to propose all the possible Magento 2 performance optimisation tips.

-The 10 Proven Magento 2 Speed Optimization Tips
+11 Proven Magento 2 Speed Optimisation Tips

 1. Choose the Right Hosting

-How do you know you need to change or upgrade your hosting plan?
 Here is a simple tip to help you decide.
 Install a fresh copy of M2 on the same server your live site is running on.
 Keep in mind this should be the same version as your live store.
 Benchmark your fresh copy against your live M2 site.
 If this fresh copy is significantly faster than your live store, you don’t need to change anything.
-If it is slow then your hosting resources are simply not enough to power Magento 2.
-Get a different plan or sign up for those Magento 2 optimized servers you could find on the web.

-Recommendation: How to Choose the Right Hosting For Magento 2?
+Recommendation: How to Choose the Right Hosting for Magento 2?

-2. Enable System and Full Page Caches
+2. Enable System and Full-Page Caches

 Cache management is the key to Magento 2 speed optimization and has a significant impact on performance.
 The good news is that it can be easily done from the backend.
+You don’t need to be a Magento 2 expert to configure the system and full-page caches eithers.
+Just follow the below instructions.

 Go to System -> Cache Management.
 All of the cache types should be set to ENABLED.
 If they are not, choose “Select All” from the dropdown, Enable, and press the Submit button.